COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Cancer Support: Finding Out That You Have Cancer

-It's okay to take time to deal with your reaction to having cancer.
+Give yourself time to deal with your emotions about having cancer.
 You may want to spend that time with loved ones, or you may need some time to yourself.

 Current as of:

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineElizabeth T. Russo MD - Internal Medicine